jaydip9895/Iris-Flask-App/README.md

 # Iris Dataset Deployement with Flask

-we will go through the entire deployment process, starting from creating a servicable model from scratch, then deploy it for others to use, through API.
+The entire deployment process, starting from creating a servicable model from scratch, then deploy it for others to use, through API.

 For this example I have used the very common data set: iris dataset, which is about flowers.